mlrun/mlrun/docs/concepts/alerts.md

 See the {py:meth}`AlertTemplate parameters<mlrun.common.schemas.alert.AlertTemplate>`.

-This example illustrates a Slack notification for a job failure alert, using the predefined system template "JobFailed":
+This example illustrates a Slack notification for a job failure alert, using the predefined system template `JobFailed`:

 ```python
 job_fail_template = project.get_alert_template("JobFailed")